 Now that you have answered these three questions, you should be ready to apply for performance rights.
 Follow these 5 basic steps to find the rights holder of a play as well as to stay in line with the contract regulations.

-STEP 1: Find the Rights Holder - a service organization that has published the play or serves the playwright as a union or guild
+A Rights Holder is a service organization that has published the play or serves the playwright as a union or guild.

 This can differ depending on what country that playwright is in.
 In Canada, you will check with Playwrights Guild of Canada.
 In other countries, there may be licensing agencies such as Samuel French for US and British playwrights or DALRO for South African playwrights.